salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## MobilePush SDK: Important Forward-Compatibility Statement

-## iOS 11 Support

-> In early 2024, the SDK will discontinue support for iOS 11.
+> In early 2024 Marketing Cloud MobilePush SDK support for older iOS versions will be removed from the SDK.
+Requirements moving forward will be:
 > - iOS will require a minimum deployment target of 12.0
 > - Xcode 15.0

-> In the January 2023 Marketing Cloud MobilePush SDK release, support for older Android and iOS versions will be removed from the SDK.
-Requirements are:
-> - iOS will require a minimum deployment target of 11.0
-> - Xcode 14.0
-> - Android will require a minimum API version of 21
->
-> Existing mobile applications built with SDK version 5.x or later will continue to function, without change.
-Mobile applications may continue to reference older SDK versions, without change.
-Applications which adopt the January 2023 MobilePush SDK release may require a project change if your application build still supports an older value (iOS: iOS 10).

 ## iOS 13 Support